actions/toolkit/packages/artifact/README.md

 1. All upload and download operations are much quicker, up to 80% faster download times and 96% faster upload times in worst case scenarios.
 2. Once uploaded, an Artifact ID is returned and Artifacts are immediately available in the UI and [REST API](https://docs.github.com/en/rest/actions/artifacts).
 Previously, you would have to wait for the run to be completed before an ID was available or any APIs could be utilized.
-3. Artifacts are _immutable_ once they are uploaded.
+3. Artifacts can now be downloaded and deleted from the UI _before_ the entire workflow run finishes.
+4. The contents of an Artifact are uploaded together into an _immutable_ archive.
 They cannot be altered by subsequent jobs.
+Both of these factors help reduce the possibility of accidentally corrupting Artifact files.
 (Digest/integrity hash coming soon in the API!)
-4. This library (and `actions/download-artifact`) now support downloading Artifacts from _other_ repositories and runs if a `GITHUB_TOKEN` with sufficient `actions:read` permissions are provided.
+5. This library (and `actions/download-artifact`) now support downloading Artifacts from _other_ repositories and runs if a `GITHUB_TOKEN` with sufficient `actions:read` permissions are provided.

 ### Breaking changes